GoogleCloudPlatform/ops-agent/docs/modify_fields.md

 language.

-All transformations are applied in parallel, which means that sources and filters operate on the original input log entry and may not reference the new value of any other fields being modified by the same processor.
+All transformations are applied in parallel, which means that sources and filters operate on the original input log entry and therefore can not reference the new value of any other fields being modified by the same processor.

 ### Source options

-At most one source specified is allowed.
+At most one specified source is allowed.

 #### No source specified